altocodenl/TODIS/readme.md

 Levels where you draw lines have sublevels down to a single chip operation.

 a flow as a sequence.

+side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

+if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.

 quote two problems are two legs: the problem with expressions: they are not automatically referenceable from outside of their immediate context. solved by pillar 3.